 Inspiration from Robert Weaver to become an Illustrator

 I already have admitted that I have limitations as a designer.
 Now, let me voice my opinion about illustrators.
-As I see it, illustrators are much more that just picture makers or stylists.
+As I see it, illustrators are much more than just picture makers or stylists.
 Take my case itself.
 The illustrators who work with me bring more strength and stability to my designs.
 It can be said that my art acts as a frame for their illustration.
 I clearly know that it is not that fashionable to say this at a time when graphic designers are trying to be more creative by combining design and illustration together.
 But still a good illustrator can provide more than a design framework.
-They can tell stories using illustration.
+They can tell stories using illustrations.

 Along with other illustrators or art directors

 Have you ever thought of the factor that makes illustration a constant renewable resource for designers?
 It is the huge variety of formal and stylistic perspectives established today.
 Some designers choose an illustrator based on the style of his or her work and how it fits the overall idea.
-But what I believe is that, it would be beneficial and create magic if the aesthetic sense and conceptual preferences of the artist and the graphic designer are in sync.
+But what I believe is that it would be beneficial and create magic if the aesthetic sense and conceptual preferences of the artist and the graphic designer are in sync.
 Then, all that the designer needs to do is provide the freedom the illustrator needs.
 The illustrators whom I work with on a weekly basis range from media and conceptual ability.
 But each of them reflects my concerns in some way or the other.

 An illustrator works at his or her best when there is enough freedom to express their creativity and style.
 Making too many changes to an illustrator’s images would totally mess up the whole concept.
 The joy that we get by seeing a good illustration is like the joy of opening a Christmas present.
 Illustration may not be a solution to all the design problems but I have found that designing and illustration can go hand in hand.